markevers-dev/inside-airbnetb/README.md

 ## 📝 Background of the Project

 This application was was developed as an assignment for the I-NotS WAPP 2025 P4 course at the HAN University of Applied Sciences.
-It received a final grade of UNGRADED.
+It received a final grade of 7.4 / 10.
 The data which was used for this application was sourced from Inside Airbnb on 05/06/2025 ([https://insideairbnb.com/get-the-data/](https://insideairbnb.com/get-the-data/))

 ## 🚀 Functions